 Throughout the hike we would check Gaia to see exactly where we were to help us understand how much further the next major landmark was.

-Sign up to Gaia GPS here using our exclusive 15% membership discount.
+You can sign up to Gaia GPS Premium here using our exclusive 20% off code.

 There are no distance markers on the Enchantments trail or anything that gives you any indication of distance at all and following our progress kept us sane!